-The entrance of the lobby boasts an intricately carved wooden screen that leads into a two-story lobby adorned with lanterns.
-The ambiance of the lightning and bronze screens give the lobby a touch of Spanish magic and sophistication.
+The lobby entrance boasts an intricately carved wooden screen leading to a two-story lobby adorned with lanterns.
+The ambience of the lightning and bronze screens give the lobby a touch of Spanish magic and sophistication.

 From the hotel, Disney’s Bus Service will transport guests to any nearby Disney Theme Parks or Water Parks, as well as Disney Springs or Disney′s Winter Summerland Miniature Golf Course.

-Couples in search of good eats can grab some tasty cuisine at the Three Bridges Bar & Grill.
+Couples searching for good eats can grab some tasty cuisine at the Three Bridges Bar & Grill.
 The lakefront view is nothing short of romantic, and when combined with the warmth from the nearby fire pit, couples are sure to enjoy some cuddling.
-Afterward, walk over to the arcade or catch a Disney movie under the stars.
+Afterwards, walk over to the arcade or catch a Disney movie under the stars.

 On hot days, grab your partner’s hand and dive into the pool, or take a dip in the outdoor hot tub—it can seat 22 people!

-For shopping and food options, head over to El Centro, where you’ll find a gift shop, food court, and a lounge for some delicious cocktails.
+El Centro has plenty of food and shopping options; you can find a gift shop, food court, and a lounge for some delicious cocktails.